Pop quiz! Which one of these do home sellers find most stressful?

 These are the most energy-efficient bulbs, and they add an extra incentive to buyers.
 You can find some good deals in bulk on Amazon.

-The next thing you want to check are your light fixtures (interior and exterior).
+The next thing you want to check is your light fixtures (interior and exterior).

 There are a handful of things that can really enhance your visual appeal at a low cost, and light fixtures are one of them.